 Generate reports about alerts and other activity

 Deep Security Manager produces reports in PDF or RTF formats.
 Most of the reports have configurable parameters such as date range or reporting by computer group.
 Parameter options will be disabled for reports to which they don't apply.
 You can set up a one-time report (see Set up a single report) or set up a schedule to run a report on a regular basis (see Set up a recurring report ).

-- In the Deep Security Manager, go to the Events & Reports tab and then in the left pane, click Generate Reports.
-Go to the Single Report tab.
+- In the Deep Security Manager, go to the Events & Reports tab and then in the left pane, click Generate Reports > Single Report.

 - In the Report list, select the type of report that you want to generate.
 Depending on which protection modules you are using, these reports may be available: